Frequently Asked Questions

 Q. Do I need any extra books?

 A. You are supplied with all "essential" references.
-Extra books are always useful though, especially for special projects.
+Extra books are always useful though, but not necessary.
 Tutors will advise you what to buy if you decide you would like to get any extra books.

 Q. How do I contact my tutor?